 I hear it in the deep heart’s core”

 I’m forty next year and I don’t like it.
 It feels like I’ve been convicted of a crime which I did not commit- and that there’s nothing I can do about it.

 The older I get, the more powerless I become over many aspects of my life.
 For instance, I am the prisoner of a long list of self-imposed traditions.
-Some of which I question… Others, however, I cherish and could never consciously break with.
+I question some of them but there are others that I cherish.
 One of my most precious rituals is commencing the tench season with an annual trip to the Surrey Hills.

 There I can punt-fish the grand estate lake at Old Bury Hill and join with the seasonal advent of bugs, birds, flora and fauna that, like me, are so reassuringly set in their ways.
 The tench, in particular, never let me down.
 They arrive with the cuckoo in the spring time and depart punctually with him in late summer.

 Both creatures then go south: the bird flies to Africa whilst the fish finds himself a nice deep hole and there he lays in suspended animation for the best part of the year.
 But when his hibernation is over, he eats, mates and makes merry for the duration of the warmer months.
 I like to join him in his revelries in the very early summer time, when spring is just past its zenith and the solstice is still to come.